-My name is Valentine Cardinale, and welcome.
-I'd like to tell you a little bit about three novels I wrote, starting with my latest, Breakaway.
-If you’d like to put aside your troubles and let someone else slug it out for a change, this mystery might be just what you need if you're looking for a change of pace.
+Hi, my name is Valentine Cardinale, and welcome.
+I’d like to tell you a little bit about four novels I wrote, starting with my latest, Breakaway.
+If you’d like to put aside your troubles and let someone else slug it out for a change, this mystery might be just what you're looking for.
+I know I enjoyed writing it.

 My third novel, One More Dance, is a story of love, loss, family, and the search for one bad character hell bent on murder.
 I call it a romantic mystery.
-At a wedding in Italy, Julian Case, a realtor and widower, meets Alegra Rossini. a university professor and single mom, and is struck by her beauty, grace and playfulness as they dance the night away.
-On the plane back to the States, he's already making plans to see her again.
-But when Julian enters his home in New Jersey, he discovers his son has been savagely attacked and left for dead.
-Fearing that whoever beat the young man into a coma is still on the loose, Julian puts his life on hold to join the investigation.
-Can a father unlock the secret connection and find his son's attacker?
-Will Julian lose his chance at new love?
-And what about Alegra?
-Will she let this promising relationship slip away?
-Can they weather the storm and let love into their lives for one more dance?
+At a wedding in Italy, Julian Case, a realtor and widower, meets Alegra Rossini, a university professor and single mom, and is struck by her beauty and grace.
+On the way home to the States, he’s already making plans to see her again.
+But when Julian enters his home, he discovers his son has been savagely attacked and left for dead.
+Believing that whoever beat the young man into a coma may come back to finish the job, Julian puts his life on hold to join the investigation.
+Can a father unlock the secret connection and find his son’s attacker?
+Will Julian and Alegra lose their chance at new love?
+Can they weather the storm and let romance into their lives for one more dance?

-One More Dance is published by Outskirts Press, Inc. in Parker, Colorado.
-Copies can be ordered through booksellers such as Barnes & Noble, Amazon, and independent bookstores and by contacting Outskirts Press (888-672-6657 or www.outskirtspress.com).
+Both Breakaway and One More Dance are published by Outskirts Press, Inc. in Parker.
+Colorado.
+Copies can be ordered through booksellers such as Barnes & Noble, Amazon, and independent bookstores or by contacting Outskirts Press, Inc. (888-672- 6657 or www.outskirtspress.com).
 E-book versions, from Kindle and Nook, are also available.

 In The West Side Kid, my second novel, Lorne Bennett, a movie star, is suspected of killing his wife and fleeing after leaving his baby daughter with his wife's sister.
 Now, twenty-two years later, he's still on the run, the prime suspect in a notorious cold case.
 His daughter, Laura, now a young woman and living in New York City, has become so consumed with learning as much as she can about her parents and what happened the night her mother was murdered, she starts investigating the case herself.
 Slowly, the pieces start coming together, but the more she knows, the more her life and the lives of others are endangered.